 Dr. Mandar S. Jog, MD, FRCPC

 Dr. Mandar S. Jog trained in Neurology in Toronto, completing a fellowship in movement disorders with Dr. Anthony Lang.
 Afterwards, he completed a 4-year post-doctoral fellowship in computational neuroscience at MIT and a visiting professorship at Stanford Research Institute.
 His research interests include topics such as motor control, neurophysiology and computational modeling, multichannel recording, and web-based teaching of movement disorders.
 Dr. Jog has also published two books on the mathematical basis of information processing in the brain.
 Dr. Jog is the co-founder of Medtrode Inc., ManJog Enterprises, and MDDT Inc. In addition, he participates in many national and international clinical trials of new treatments for movement disorders.
-Recent development projects under his supervision include new intraoperative implantable multichannel probes and an interactive teaching website for movement disorders.
 In 2013, Dr. Jog was awarded the Queens Diamond Jubilee award and this year won the President's Award for Innovation from the London Health Sciences Centre.

-The Movement Disorders Centre (MDC), under the direction of Dr. Mandar Jog, is affiliated with the Department of Clinical Neurological Sciences and Department of Physiology and Pharmacology at London Health Sciences Centre in London, Ontario.
+The Movement Disorders Centre (MDC), under the direction of Dr. Mandar Jog, is affiliated with the Department of Clinical Neurological Sciences, Neuroscience, and Department of Physiology and Pharmacology at London Health Sciences Centre and University of Western Ontario in London, Ontario.
 MDC has been operating since 1998 and continues to grow its geographic reach, patient volume and research capacity.
-Our centre focuses on treatment of patients with neurological movement disorders, including Parkinson Disease, Dystonia, Tremor, Torticollis and many more.
-Working together as a cohesive unit, our team of physicians, nurses, researchers and technologists strives to bring our patients the highest possible level of care.
+Our centre focuses on treatment of patients with neurological movement disorders, including Parkinson Disease, Dystonia, Tremor, Torticollis and many related diseases.
+Our team of physicians, nurses, researchers and technologists strives to bring our patients the highest possible level of care.
 Our vision to become the pre-eminent global leader in movement disorders and our mission to work tirelessly to achieve this position are accomplished by focusing on the following five strategies:

 1. Clinical Care: To provide outstanding clinical care through local and outreach programs